 If you have crazy thick hair try giving this style a try soon.

 Last but not least the style that has been taking over the internet for a while now, Fulani hairstyles.

-What is so great about having thick hair, is that most of the time there is no need for added extensions to create volume or length.
+What is so great about having thick hair, is that most of the time there is no need for added extensions.
 Whether you want to cornrow your entire hair down or just add a few braids to the perimeter of your head, the style is drop-dead gorgeous.

 Some ladies will leave most of their kinky hair out and add rubber bands, cuffs, or other jewels to add a fun spice to the style.
 No Fulani method is complete without adding some wooden beads.